tetratelabs/qcon-labs/docs/install.md

     ### Install the ingress gateway separately

-    Use the _empty_ profile with the ingress gateway component added "a la carte."

-    1. pick a namespace: istio-ingress

-        ```shell
-        k create ns istio-ingress
-        ```

-    1. Create the `ingress.yaml` installation configuration.
+    1. Review the `ingress.yaml` installation configuration (included in `artifacts/`)

-        ???+ tldr "ingress.yaml"
+        ???+ tldr "install/ingress.yaml"
             ```yaml linenums="1" hl_lines="7 11 16"
             --8<-- "install/ingress.yaml"
             ```

         Note:

-        1. The use of the `empty` profile
+        1. The use of the _empty_ profile, with the ingress gateway component added "a la carte."
-        1. The association to the above-created namespace
+        1. For simplicity, the gateway is installed to the `istio-system` namespace.
         1. The assignment of a label to the gateway deployment (so that later, we can define `Gateway` custom resources that target this component).

     1. Install the Gateway component